 - Mashed potatoes?
-Make them creamy with Earth Balance and soy milk!
+Make them creamy with plant-based butter and soy milk!

 - Stuffing?
 Simply switch out the chicken stock for vegetable stock.

 - Sweet potato casserole?
-Top with Dandie’s or Trader Joe’s marshmallows.
+Top with vegan marshmallows.

 - Green bean casserole?
 Replace the can of cream of mushroom with a homemade plant-friendly version.

 - Bread?
-Buy plant-based crescent rolls (Pillsbury, perhaps?) or a hearty loaf of Italian bread and slather on the Earth Balance.
+Buy plant-based crescent rolls or a hearty loaf of Italian bread and slather on the plant-based butter.

 - Don’t see your favorite on here?
-Do a quick Google search for a recipe and you’ll be eating away in no time.
+Do a quick internet search for a recipe and you’ll be eating away in no time.

 3. Replace the turkey.

-Looking to go full on veg?
-There's plenty of reasons why you might want to.
-(Did you know that factory-farmed turkeys have to be artificially inseminated because they’ve been bred to grow so big, they struggle to mate naturally?)
-This year, consider cutting out the animal entirely and power your post-meal snooze with protein-packed, plant-based alternative!
+Looking to go full-on veg?
+There are plenty of reasons why you might want to.
+(Did you know that factory-farmed turkeys must be artificially inseminated because they’ve been bred to grow so big, they struggle to mate naturally?)
+This year, consider cutting out the animal entirely and power your post-meal snooze with a protein-packed, plant-based alternative!